Supplements & Ingredients

 What’s the best time of day to take ascorbic acid for absorption?

 Take ascorbic acid with meals or shortly after eating for better absorption and to reduce the risk of stomach upset.
+Note that this will increase your iron absorption.

 Splitting doses throughout the day enhances absorption due to the limited capacity of the intestine to absorb large amounts at once.